inbenta-integrations/audiocodes_chatbot_connector/Instructions.md

 ## Text Content

-We should always keep in mind that user interaction is going to be though voice.
+We should always keep in mind that user interaction is going to be through voice.

 Hence, content should be simple text: **avoid the use of HTML tags, multimedia and URLs**.
 This is especially important if you are using Voice template, most of the HTML tags are not recognized by the TTS (Text-To-Speech) services.